Luminosaa/Virtualization-Cold-Migration/lab_1/ANSWERS.md

-# ScratchVM: Lab 1 - CORRECTION
+# ScratchVM: Lab 1 - ANSWERS

 The objective of this first lab is to be able to run a binary code inside a micro virtual machine by completing the function called in the [main.c](vm_src/src/main.c) file.
 Our virtual machine contains 1 vCPU and low amount of physical memory.
 We do not consider devices (disk, network, peripherals, ...).